VisualVault/nodeJs-rest-client-library/README.md

             \files
             \routes

-**If adding the node.js client library to your existing project, include the following files**
+**If adding the node.js client library to an existing project, copy the following files into the existing project**

 \lib\VVRestApi\VVRestApiNodeJs\app.js
 \lib\VVRestApi\VVRestApiNodeJs\config.yml